BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 • Compatible with your brand’s image and personality.

-• Relatable, understandable and amusing to your target audiences.
+• Relatable, understandable, and amusing to your target audiences.

 • Non-offensive and not insulting in ways that will damage your reputation or result in subscriber churn.